Acute Interstitial Nephritis (AIN)

 2) Infection-induced AIN:

-a) Primary renal infections: Acute bacterial pyelonephritis (see Uncomplicated Acute Pyelonephritis), renal tuberculosis, fungal nephritis.
+a) Primary kidney infections: Acute bacterial pyelonephritis (see Uncomplicated Acute Pyelonephritis), renal tuberculosis, fungal nephritis.

 b) Systemic infections: Bacterial (Legionella spp, Brucella spp, Salmonella spp, Streptococcus spp), viral (Epstein-Barr virus, cytomegalovirus, hantavirus, adenoviruses), fungi (histoplasmosis, coccidioidomycosis), or other etiology (mycoplasma, protozoa).